Business Administration Credit for Professional Experience

 You do not need to include any formal academic training already listed on your official transcripts.

 A faculty member who is experienced in portfolio assessment will review your résumé to estimate the number and types of courses for which you may earn credit for your life experience.

 If at least three courses can be identified that you can challenge to receive credit for life experience, your enrollment in BUSADMIN 4950 Portfolio Development will be approved.
 Your academic advisor can review and discuss with you the results of your résumé review.

 As you progress through Portfolio Development, you may discover that you are eligible to pursue credit for additional courses.
 You can discuss the possibility with your course instructor.

 BUSADMIN 4950 Portfolio Development

-- Tuition and a portfolio assessment fee are due upon enrollment.
-A transcripting fee will be assessed later for credits earned.
+Tuition and a portfolio assessment fee are due upon enrollment.
+A transcription fee will be assessed later for credits earned.

 Policies and Procedures

-- All life and work experiences must have occurred prior to completing BUSADMIN 4950 Portfolio Development.
-The experiences must match, in large part, the course content of the UW-Platteville course(s) listed in Courses For Which College Credit Can Be Granted.
+- 1. All life and work experiences must have occurred prior to completing BUSADMIN 4950 Portfolio Development.
+The experiences must match the course content of the UW-Platteville course(s) listed in Courses For Which College Credit Can Be Granted.
 This list is only intended to provide guidance regarding the courses you might be able to challenge through the portfolio development process.
 It is not an official list and is subject to change without prior notice.
 Academic departments may change course titles or descriptions, add new courses, or stop offering existing courses.
-You will discuss which courses will be most appropriate for you to challenge with your portfolio instructor.
+You can discuss which courses will be most appropriate for you to challenge with your portfolio instructor.

 - An instructor will be assigned to work with you in the portfolio development process.
 You will receive a course manual that explains the process in detail after you register for BUSADMIN 4950 Portfolio Development.